Now is the time for Sinovac shareholders to stand up, speak out, and demand fairness from the Company's Board of Directors

 Sinovac Fairness

-For six years we Sinovac shareholders have been frustrated by management actions that left us unable to benefit from a historic bull run in vaccine stocks during the COVID-19 pandemic.
+For seven years we Sinovac shareholders have been frustrated by management actions that left us unable to benefit from a historic bull run in vaccine stocks during the COVID-19 pandemic.

 There is an opportunity to correct this by distributing Sinovac's excessive cash with whom the cash belongs - we shareholders.